bd-j/prospector/demo/tutorial.rst

 About those imports.
 Since we are fitting galaxies with a composite stellar population, we made sure to import the ``sources.CSPSpecBasis`` class.
-If you were fitting stars or non-parameteric SFHs you would use a different object from ``sources``.
+If you were fitting stars or non-parameteric SFHs you would use a different object from the ``sources`` module.

 The next thing to look at is the ``load_obs()`` function.
 This is where you take the data from whatever format you have and